AlbertUW807/TensorFlow/README.md

 # TensorFlow

 TensorFlow Projects
-- Recognizes 0 to 5 in sign language.
+- Built a deep neural network to recognize 0 to 5 in sign language using a SIGNS datasets, with pretty impressive accuracy!